osu-acm/website/newOSUACMWebsite/README.md

-#OSU ACM's Website:
+# OSU ACM Website

-This folder holds the code for the new website for OSU ACM.
+This folder holds the code for our new website.